top of page

 Community

 Emma is former Board Director and Co-Vice President of YWCA Canberra, and a former Board Director of the Ginninderra Catchment Group.
 Emma loves all things water, professionally and personally.
-Following on from her legal policy work around freshwater and the Murray-Darling Basin, including a Jawun secondment to the Ngarrindjeri Nation (South Australia), Emma’s passion for water extended to the marine space.
-Emma has recently finished her studies in marine habitat conservation and restoration in 2020, with a focus on community-led conservation projects.
+Following on from her governmental legal policy work around freshwater and the Murray-Darling Basin, including a Jawun secondment to the Ngarrindjeri Nation (South Australia), Emma’s passion for water extended to the marine space.
+Emma completed a course in marine habitat conservation and restoration in 2020, with a focus on community-led conservation projects.
 On the weekends you can find her freediving, swimming and exploring in her 4WD, and hanging with her camp dog, who is originally from Yawuru Country (Broome).

 bottom of page